There are certain cities where creativity seems to flourish and people believe their dreams really can come true — Nashville is one of them.

 WHERE TO STAY

-There are a wide variety of hotels to pick from, luxurious to budget, but for a more authentic Nashville experience, go the Airbnb route or rent a vacation home from Playlist Properties.
+There are a wide variety of hotels to pick from, luxurious to budget, but for a more authentic Nashville experience, go the Airbnb or HomeAway route and rent a vacation home.
 There’s a genuine shortage of hotel rooms in the city, a fact not lost to locals who have flocked to list their homes on Airbnb.
 You’ll find a wide range of options from ultra-modern to charming historic renovation.
 The options range from $50 per night for a humble room in someone’s house to $1,500 a night for this swoon-worthy shabby chic Victorian renovation.

 WHAT TO SEE AND DO